 Posts Written about the OOOC Academic Planners

 This post talks about how my kids filled out and designed their planners.
 When my kids got their classes and wanted to add their subjects to the subject section, my daughter color-coded hers.
-But, my son did not.
-Both kids blocked off their evening activities in the daily academic planner section, so they remembered what they had to do after school.
-Feel free to visit this one to see time photos and the other tips.
+But my son did not.
+Both kids blocked off their evening activities in the daily academic planner section so they remembered what they had to do after school.
+Feel free to visit this one to see time photos and other tips.

 In this post, we talked about tips for managing time for students.
 We also discussed the difference between the larger planner and the smaller planner.
-Feel free to check this post out for more time management tips for students.
+Feel free to check this post out for more student time management tips.

 This post gives tips to help ADHD students succeed in college.
-The Order Out of Chaos Academic planner was designed from Leslie’s personal experience with her ADHD son.
+The Order Out of Chaos Academic planner was designed based on Leslie’s personal experience with her ADHD son.
 Read more about her story here.